Anello-Photonics/docs-A1/docs/communication_messaging.rst

 1. Interfacing
 --------------------------

-The communication interfaces currently supported for the ANELLO Maritime INS:
+The communication interfaces currently supported for the ANELLO Aerial INS:

     1. Serial (RS-232)
     2. UDP (Ethernet)